ischurov/ilya.schurov.com-hugo-academic/content/post/adjoint-method/index.md

 ## Adjoint State Method in Neural ODEs

-### Neural ODEs: quick recap
+### Neural ODEs: a quick recap

 As we discussed previously, during the forward pass, the usual neural network transforms its inputs to outputs in a sequence of discrete steps: one step corresponds to one layer.
-In neural ODEs, this transformation is performed continously.
+In neural ODEs, this transformation is performed continuously.
 Now we don't have a discrete set of layers, enumerated by natural numbers $i=1, \ldots, N$.
 Instead, we have a continuum set of “moments of time”, represented as a segment $[0, T]$.
-At each moment, we specify “infinitesimal transformation” that occurs when the value passes through this moment.
+At each moment, we specify the “infinitesimal transformation” that occurs when the value passes through this moment.

 Technically, neural ODEs are obtained as a limit case of so-called _residual networks_ (also known as _ResNets_).
 In the residual networks, the output value of $i$'th layer is determined as